chenxiaolong/BCR/README.md

 Unlike the built-in call recording functionality of the preinstalled dialer app on some devices, BCR does not announce that the call is being recorded to the other party.
 BCR never outputs audio of any kind to the call audio stream.

+When BCR is enabled, avoid using the the dialer's built-in call recorder at all.
+There's a very good chance that using it will cause unexpected behavior, like both recordings failing or the dialer announcing that the call is being recorded.

 If you live in a jurisdiction where two-party consent is required, you are responsible for informing the other party that the call is being recorded.
 If needed, auto-record rules can be used to discard recordings by default.
 However, note that if you choose to preserve the recording during the middle of the call, the recording will contain full call, not just the portion after the other party consented.

 ## Permissions